Should you require a free paper copy of any of the policies listed below, please contact the school office staff; they will be happy to help you.

 Keeping Children Safe

 Your child’s physical and emotional safety is our priority.
+Please click here to view our Safeguarding & Child Protection Policy

-We have recently rewritten our Safeguarding Policy in child-friendly language to explain the role of the Safeguarding team and how they work to keep children safe.
+We have recently rewritten our Safeguarding Policy in child-friendly language to explain to our pupils the role of the Safeguarding team and how they work to keep children safe.
 We have also made a leaflet, also in a child-friendly format, to help the children remember what to do if they have a worry or concern about something, including using the worry box which is located outside Mrs. Shabankareh’s office.

 Other Policies Related to Safeguarding